Popular Subject Areas

 Study Abroad Program Description

 The Indigenous Peoples and Social Movements in Latin America is a summer program in Cusco, Peru that allows interested students to take a three-week intensive course focused on Latin American culture and social sciences.
 Students are taught in English, but immerse themselves in Peruvian culture through excursions, cultural activities, and local housing options.
 This course is offered through Universidad de Salamanca at the ISA Cusco study center and is open to ISA students only.
-Upon completion of the program, students will receive an official transcript from Universidad de Salamanca.

 Students must have a minimum grade point average of 2.50.